 determine the order of and dates for disclosing all other expert and nonexpert witnesses.
 The deadlines for disclosing all witnesses, expert and nonexpert, must be at least 45 days before the close of discovery.
 Unless extraordinary circumstances are shown, the court must preclude any untimely disclosed witness from testifying at trial;

-determine the number of expert witnesses or designate expert witnesses as set forth in Rule 26(b)(4)(D);
+determine the number of expert witnesses or designate expert witnesses as set forth in Rule 26(b)(4)(F);

 determine whether additional nonuniform interrogatories and/or requests for admission or production are necessary and, if so, the number permitted;